-This famous palace in Austria has a history of over 3 centuries, and in this post, you’ll discover the ultimate list of Schönbrunn Palace Facts, one of the most popular historic monuments in Europe.
+This famous palace in Austria has a history of over 3 centuries, and in this post, you’ll discover the ultimate list of Schönbrunn Palace Facts, one of the most popular historic monuments in the capital of the country.

 1. Schönbrunn Palace is located near Vienna’s historical center

 Schönbrunn Palace is one of the most famous structures in Austria and it’s located just near the heart of the capital of the country, Vienna.
 It’s considered to be the most important architectural, cultural, and historic monument in the country.

 The palace compound, including its immense garden, is massive and covers an area of 186.28 hectares (460.3 acres).
 It’s located just a few kilometers to the southwest of Vienna’s historic center in a district called “Hietzing.”

 2. It was the summer residence of the House of Habsburg